sinaklg/int_deepmreye/README.md

 ## Pipeline

 Folder structure extents extisting BIDS structure.
 This is how the data repository will be structured.
-Download the weights from ().
+Download the weights from (https://figshare.com/s/a381947ea8564235cdd0) or by running the example_usage script (see below).

 ```bash
 main_dir/project_name/derivatives